Maria Rachel Arenas: Early life

-Arenas was born Maria Rachel Jimenez Arenas in Malasiqui, Pangasinan to parents Rose Marie Arenas and Ramon Arenas, a Makati businessman with ties to the shipping industry, but it is suspected that his father is late President Fidel V. Ramos.
+Arenas was born Maria Rachel Jimenez Arenas in Makati to parents Rose Marie Arenas and Ramon Arenas, a Makati businessman with ties to the shipping industry.
 Her maternal grandparents were Alfredo Jimenez, an accountant at the Bureau of Internal Revenue (BIR); and Remedios Bosch, an opera singer and a music professor at the University of the East (UE).
 While her grandmother on her father's side was Doña Julieta Hofileña Lopez, of the affluent Lopez clan in Iloilo.

-Prior to her election to Congress, she worked under two Presidential administrations; from 1992-1998 under President Fidel V. Ramos and from 1998 to 2001, with President Joseph Estrada (1998-2001).
+Prior to her election to Congress, she worked under two Presidential administrations; from 1992 to 1998 under President Fidel V. Ramos and from 1998 to 2001, with President Joseph Estrada (1998-2001).
 She also worked in the Media Affairs Bureau of the Office of the Vice President and the Department of Foreign Affairs, held concurrently by then, Teofisto Guingona, from 2001 to 2003.
 She also held various positions in other agencies, as Special Assistant to the General Manager of the National Development Company and the Business Development Manager of the National Maritime Equity Corporation.